virtual-labs/exp-reciprocating-pump-iitk/experiment/theory.md

 In double acting reciprocating pump, suction and delivery strokes occur simultaneously.
 When the crank rotates from I.D.C in the clockwise direction, a vacuum is created on the left side of piston and the liquid is sucked in from the sump through valve S1.
 At the same time, the liquid on the right side of the piston is pressed and a high pressure causes the delivery valve D2 to open and the liquid is passed on to the discharge tank.
 This operation continues till the crank reached O.D.C.<br>
 With further rotation of the crank, the liquid is sucked from the sump through the suction valve S2 and is delivered to the discharge tank through the delivery valve D1.
 When the crank reached I.D.C, the piston is in the extreme left position.
 Thus, one cycle is completed and as the crank further rotates, cycles are repeated. <br>
-By virtue of continuous delivery strokes, a double – acting reciprocating pump gives more uniform discharges compared to a single – acting reciprocating pump which pumps liquid intermittently.
+By virtue of continuous delivery strokes, a double-acting reciprocating pump gives more uniform discharges compared to a single-acting reciprocating pump which pumps liquid intermittently.
 To achieve even more uniform flow of liquid, invariably a multi-cylinder arrangement having two or more cylinders is employed.<br>

 <!-- <b>5 Advantages of Reciprocating Pump</b><br>